LAST UPDATED: May 9, 2023

 - Activities: Keep yourself amused by finding free and low-cost concerts, events, libraries, courses and activities in the community.
 Many community centers, churches and synagogues have lots of activities and things going on.

 - Staying in Touch: Shop around for the best roaming and mobile phone plan options before you go.
-Keep in touch with friends and family using free and low-cost tools like Facetime, Skype and WhatsApp.
+Keep in touch with friends and family using free and low-cost tools like Facetime, Zoom, Skype and WhatsApp.

 - Travel Insurance: Travel medical insurance is essential for snowbirds, but shopping around can help ensure your travel insurance premiums are competitive.
 However, it's important to be aware that if you find a premium that’s significantly lower than everyone else’s, it may be because it doesn’t provide sufficient coverage t meet your needs.
 When it comes to travel insurance, always make sure you’re comparing apples to apples.